 TEMPORARY STRUCTURE: A structure, which is designed, built, created or occupied for short and/or intermittent periods of time.
 This shall include, but is not limited to, plastic, fabric, and/or canvas covered frame structures.
-All temporary structures shall comply with the current adopted version of the International Building Code.
+All temporary structures will require a building permit.
 Temporary structures shall comply with all applicable setbacks, except as noted in the Farm Stand definition, and/or height requirements for accessory or principal structures, as outlined in Section X. Zoning Districts.
+Structures which are in use for a period of less than 7 days are exempt from the permit requirement.
 Temporary structures located within the Historic District shall be appropriately screened from public view and must obtain prior approval from the Historic District Commission.